Dodge Charger Daytona: Third generation (2013)

-Available in a unique color palette of Daytona Blue, Bright White, Billet Silver, Pitch Black, or purple the Daytona package featured special dark trim that built upon the Charger's iconic muscle car design.
+The Daytona was offered in Daytona Blue, Bright White, Billet Silver, and Pitch Black exterior colors.
+The Daytona package featured special dark trim that built upon the Charger's iconic muscle car design.
 Satin Black adorned the front crosshair grille with heritage "R/T" badge, the custom vinyl hood graphic, roof wrap, rear R/T spoiler and the "DAYTONA" graphic on the rear quarter panels.
 It featured exclusive 20-inch five-spoke polished aluminum wheels with Gloss Black painted pockets.

 Models also included a 'Daytona Blue' engine cover, performance 3.06 rear axle ratio, high-speed engine controller, paddle shifters with sport mode and performance steering and suspension.

-The Dodge Charger Daytona's interior on the Road & Track featured unique black performance Nappa leather and suede heated and ventilated seats with Daytona Blue stitching and piping.
+The Charger Daytona's interior on the Road & Track featured unique black performance Nappa leather and suede heated and ventilated seats with Daytona Blue stitching and piping.
 Similarly, the Daytona on the R/T offered the same appearance in a custom sport cloth seat.
 "DAYTONA" was embroidered in blue into the upper front seat backs.
 Unique dark brushed aluminum trim surrounded the 8.4-inch Uconnect Touch screen and gauges on the instrument panel, as well as the trim around the shifter and cup holders on the center console.
 Finishing touches included a Mopar bright pedal kit, a 552-watt 10-speaker Beats Audio System, and a special numbered "DAYTONA" badge on the instrument panel that featured the build number of that specific Dodge Charger Daytona model.

-The Manufacturer's Suggested Retail Price (MSRP) was $32,990 for R/T and $36,495 for R/T Road & Track Daytona models.
+The MSRP was $32,990 for R/T and $36,495 for R/T Road & Track Daytona models.